The Only Show in Town

 Me: “So why do people look at the OODA loop, for example, and their takeaway is sequentiality?
 The idea is they’re looking at a map, which is a map of meaning that’s representative of some happening.
 It’s good for us to understand the happening, but the map itself is obviously the map-territory distinction, right?
 The map’s not the territory.
 But what people have been missing, and what I try to add to this discussion, is that of course everybody has talked about map and territory before.
 But usually we look at a map as an approximation of the territory, a simplification of the territory, a limited version of the territory.
 What this work says is that the territory is of a different nature than the map altogether.
 The map is paper with symbols, and the territory is dirt, trees, roads.
 They’re not just different things.
 They’re different types of things.
 When you confuse the two, like we usually do, you look at the inside of your mind and imagine it’s outside.
 You expect your interpretation to be the happening itself.
 That’s confusing meaning with perception of causation.
 And that’s where the map-territory gets funky.”

 Me: “You guys are very technical, so you will understand this right away.
 If you think about signal propagation, if you look at a waveform propagating in time.
 The analogy would be let’s look at the waveform propagating in time as if it were happening.
 Okay, it’s obviously not.
 It’s our model of happening, but let’s just say it’s happening for the analogy.
 Then we are looking at something that we usually call the time domain.
 We’re looking at how the wave propagates in time.
 But how do we find out what’s inside the wave?
 We apply a transform, a Fourier transform.
 And next thing I know, we’re in a different place called the frequency domain.
 Now we have the whole spectrum of the signal, the frequency content.
 The inside and the outside are connected by a transform and they’re orthogonal domains.
 That same principle applies here.
 The inside being meaning, what’s in the mind, and the outside being happening, the Blue Space.
-Now it’s not a perfect analogy, but it kind of gives you the idea of two orthogonal domains operating concurrently, with things happening or things existing in both domains concurrently.”
+It’s not a perfect analogy, but it kind of gives you the idea of two orthogonal domains operating concurrently, with things existing in both domains concurrently.”

 Brian: “That’s exactly what you’re describing here.
 Red Space and Blue Space are orthogonal domains.”

-Me: “Operating concurrently.
-Everything in red is meaning.
+Me: “Everything in red is meaning.
 Everything in blue is happening.
 They’re connected by light, which is the transformation between them.
 And the critical part is that they operate by different rules.
 You can’t access blue from inside red.
 You can only respond to signals from blue that reach the boundary and produce meaning inside red.”

 Me: “Now, this orthogonal idea applies everywhere, even to information.
 We split information into two sides: the meaning side and the variation side.
 When you get a signal, air pressure waves are progressing toward you.
 There’s no meaning in that, no sound.
 Just variation.
 You produce the sound, you produce your understanding of it.
 When you get a light signal going up and down, your internal model interprets that variation as meaning.
 If it goes up twice, you interpret that as the letter A. That’s the meaning you attribute to it.
 Without knowing how to interpret a signal, it means nothing to you.”